-The configuration of the MIDI Notes and CCs assigned to the pedalboard is done using the free\mode\midi\map.txt file to be placed in the Loop4Live's "Home" directory (for MacOs /Users/your username/Loop4Live).
+The configuration of the MIDI Notes and CCs assigned to the pedalboard is done using the free_mode_midi_map.ini file present with the Remote Scripts (6D.
+Loop4Live configuration in Ableton Live).

-You can generate a new file via the website.
-To do this, go to $\underline{\text{www.loop4live.com}}$ , log in and navigate to "Free mode configuration" as shown below:
+The free_mode_midi_map.ini file is present with default values in the Loop4Live configuration folder, but you can generate a new file via the website.
+To do this, go to www.loop4live.com, log in and navigate to "Free mode configuration" as shown below: